nawabahmadreshi/documentation/pages/getting-started/matching-accuracy.md

 {% endprotip %}

+{% elsif page.guide %}

+## Configuring your iOS app for 100% match from Safari

+### Include SafariServices.framework

+### Set the domain for cookie matching

+### *Recommended:* Display the SFSafariViewController to your user

+## Configuring your Android app for 100% match from Chrome

+### Set the domain for cookie matching

 ## Handling personally identifiable information

 {% caution %}
 Deep link usecases that include sensitive or personally identifiable information are discouraged.
 This is because there is always a slight possibility of mismatches occurring, which could lead to users seeing incorrect content.
 {% endcaution %}

 Our advice is to ensure that users are not able to abuse your system if they are deep linked incorrectly to your app.
-Examples of usecases to avoid are:
+Examples of use cases to avoid are:

 1. Automatically logging users into your app by including usernames and passwords in Branch links.
 1. Deep linking users to items they have purchased, or allowing them to change the state of their order without having them log into your app first.
 1. Deep linking to explicit content.

 In the event that you choose to move forward with a usecase that does include sensitive information in your Branch links, you should check for the `+match_guaranteed: true` key-value pair in your initial Branch session callback, prior to routing to the deep linked content.
-Matching methods that provide `+match_guaranteed: true` are discussed in the [Methods with 100% match accuracy](#methods-with-100-match-accuracy) section above.
-Methods that return `+match_guaranteed: false` is discussed in [Methods without 100% match accuracy](#methods-without-100-match-accuracy).
+Matching methods that provide `+match_guaranteed: true` are discussed in the [Methods with 100% match accuracy]({{base.url}}/getting-started/matching-accuracy/overview/#methods-with-100-match-accuracy) section above.
+Methods that return `+match_guaranteed: false` is discussed in [Methods without 100% match accuracy]({{base.url}}/getting-started/matching-accuracy/overview/#methods-without-100-match-accuracy).

+{% endif %}